eProsima/Fast-DDS-docs/docs/fastdds/library_overview/includes/functionalities.rst

   The **DDS:Crypto:AES-GCM-GMAC** plugin provides authenticated encryption using Advanced Encryption Standard (AES) in Galois Counter Mode (AES-GCM).

-You can continue reading the :ref:`security` section for more information.
+More information about security configuration in Fast DDS is available in the :ref:`security` section.

 Logging
 ^^^^^^^